 Don’t be afraid to use parental controls.
 There are plenty of child monitoring apps that allow you to set parental controls to manage and control what content your child sees online.

-Lots of parents take refuge in vendors such as Xnspy; a monitoring app for children.
+Lots of parents take refuge in monitoring apps for children.
 It’s being used for monitoring and supervising online behavior of preschoolers and older kids alike.
-In short, it puts you in control of the online activities of your child and ensure their safety.
-This is how you can use the features of Xnspy for the online protection of your little ones:
+In short, it puts you in control of the online activities of your child and ensuring their safety by providing online protection of your little ones:

-- Manage Web Browsing: Usually, kids directly go to YouTube or the game that’s installed on their tablet.
+Usually, kids directly go to YouTube or the game that’s installed on their tablet.
 But some are smart enough to browse through Google, too.
-Xnspy allows you to check the web browsing history of your child’s tablet from a remote location.
+Parental controls allows you to check the web browsing history of your child’s tablet from a remote location.
 This feature is also useful if your child is with the nanny and you are just curious about what they are making your child watch.

-- Set boundaries: It is never too early to set boundaries on how much internet or screen time your child gets access to.
-Xnspy allows you to set rules regarding how much time your child spends online.
+It is never too early to set boundaries on how much internet or screen time your child gets access to.
+Set rules regarding how much time your child spends online.
 You can set screen-time limitations by locking their digital devices altogether.
 Practice this when it’s time to eat so that they develop the habit of eating without a screen in front of them or when it’s bedtime so they could sleep without any distraction.

-- Block Apps: If your children share a tablet or phone, the apps that your older kid uses may not be appropriate for your toddler.
-Xnspy has the solution for that, too.
-You can block the apps that you find inappropriate for one or both kids and let them spend the right amount of time on the internet, worry-free!
+If your children share a tablet or phone, the apps that your older kid uses may not be appropriate for your toddler.
+With parental controls you can block the apps that you find inappropriate for one or both kids and let them spend the right amount of time on the internet, worry-free!

 Monitoring apps as the likes of Xnspy are great for working parents who leave their kids and their tablets with babysitters and don’t know how much time they are spending online or what they are doing online.